feincms/feincms3/docs/guides/rendering.rst

 Grouping plugins into subregions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``Regions`` class supports rendering subregions differently.
+The ``RegionRenderer`` class supports rendering subregions differently.
 Plugins
-may be grouped automatically by their type or by some attribute they
+may be grouped automatically by their type or by some attribute they share.
-share.

 Let's make an example.
 Assume that we want to group adjacent teaser
 elements.
 We have several teaser plugins but they all share the same